sahandd80-stack/EV_IDM_Battery_DT_Project/README.md

 This repository contains **only the code, the input data placeholders, and the result JSON files** needed to run the pipeline.
-It does **not** contain the manuscript, the figures, or any LaTeX artefacts — those live in a separate bundle.extra raw data used are in "extra data"
+It does **not** contain the manuscript, the figures, or any LaTeX artefacts — those live in a separate bundle. extra raw data used are in "extra data"

 ### Code Modules